-Building a digital product is not an easy journey, and if you’ve ever at least started one, you surely realize how many elements it consists of.
-There are various details that need to be taken into account to ensure the project’s success.
-Even though some of them may seem insignificant to you, in fact, they often have a huge impact on the performance and popularity of your product.
+Building a digital product is a challenging journey.
+If you’ve ever at least started working on one, you surely realize how many elements it consists of.
+Various details need to be considered to ensure the project’s success.
+Even though some of them may seem insignificant to you, in reality, they often have a powerful impact on the performance and popularity of your product.
 One of these elements is design!

 A thoughtful design of your app’s interface can massively improve your users’ experience.
 And proper UX (user experience) makes people want to use your product.
 Why?
-Because it makes it intuitive, easy, and fun to use – and believe me, your users don’t want to struggle with finding features and needed information.
-If they have to, they will most likely stop using your app even faster than they started.
+Because it makes it intuitive, easy, and fun to use — and believe me, your users don’t want to struggle with finding features or information.
+If they’re forced to, they will most likely stop using your app even faster than they started.
 And it’s highly doubtful they will give it a second try anytime soon (if ever).

-From a developer’s perspective, I can honestly tell you that having a designer’s guidance during the project makes our life (meaning work) way much easier.
+From the developer’s perspective, I can honestly tell you that having a designer’s guidance during the project makes our life (I mean, work) way much easier.
 It helps organize the workflow and gives us a clear perspective of the path we should follow to fulfill the project’s requirements.
-It protects us from the necessity of wasting time on moving back, re-checking, and re-building components that don’t work properly together because they were not well thought through at the beginning.
-It also saves us lots of frustration and confusion during the project – which, in the end, helps us work more efficiently and provide better results.
+It protects us from wasting time on moving back, re-checking, and rebuilding components that don’t work properly together because they were not well thought through at the beginning.
+It also saves us lots of frustration and confusion during the project — which, in the end, helps us work more efficiently and provide better results.

-There are many assumptions based on thinking about a designer as an unnecessary extravagance that can lead to various problems in your project or even its failure.
-That is why, in this article, we want to dive into them and reveal the truth that can have a significant impact on your project’s success.
-So… let’s take a look!
+There are many wrong assumptions (often based on thinking about a designer as an unnecessary extravagance) that can lead to various problems in your project or even its failure.
+That’s why, in this article, I want to dig into them and reveal the truth that can significantly impact your project’s success.
+Let’s dive in!

 I don’t need a designer because…